matrix-org/trafficlight-proxy/README.md

 You must pass `TRAFFICLIGHT_URL` and `PROXY_URL`.

 `PROXY_URL` should be set to an endpoint that the trafficlight clients can access.
-At present there is no way for the proxy to bind to a port different to the URL that clients would connect to; however the hostname is ignored.
+At present there is no way for the proxy to bind to a port different to the URL that clients would connect to; however the hostname is not used to bind the listening socket.

 ## Changing Proxy link and trafficlight server link
 ---